Britain, pressed by airlines, may ease rules for vaccinated travellers | Health

 Britain, pressed by airlines, may ease rules for vaccinated travellers

+"From the point of view of sentiment that they're saying they're going to look at this, that is good news," he said.
+'OPAQUE' SYSTEM Ryanair and other airlines have repeatedly called on the government to allow vaccinated travellers to avoid quarantine, as well as urging an easing of restrictions to some lower risk countries like Malta and Spanish and Greek islands.
+EasyJet said it was supportive of legal action and would monitor its progress.

-Britain is considering easing travel rules for double vaccinated people, a move that would placate airlines which are threatening legal action against the government's curbs on trips abroad.
-Airlines are desperate for restrictions to be relaxed in time for July and the peak season when they make most profits.
-But Britain has for now stuck to quarantine rules that deter travel.
-Europe's biggest airline Ryanair is set to launch legal action on Thursday against Britain over its travel policy, a campaign other airlines could join.
+Britain is considering easing travel rules for double vaccinated people, a move that would placate airlines which have launched legal action against the government's curbs on trips abroad.
+Airlines are desperate for restrictions to be relaxed in time for July and the peak season when they make most profits, while Britain has for now stuck to quarantine rules that deter travel.
+Europe's biggest airline Ryanair teamed up with Manchester Airports Group (MAG) to launch legal action against Britain over its travel policy.
+Other airlines could join.

 EasyJet said it was supportive of legal action and would monitor its progress.
 Ryanair's boss Michael O'Leary has said Britain's travel policy was "a shambles", describing it as an "opaque" system classifying destinations as green, amber or red, with each colour carrying progressively tougher rules related to testing and quarantine.